Photos from our gallery:

 Music on Sunday

 Calling all over 55!
 Would you like to learn how to use a computer?
-Classes for beginners will begin again in September and those interested can enrol by contacting the Parish Office on 01 676 7727.
+Classes for beginners take place every Monday and Wednesday.
+Those interested can enrol by contacting the Parish Office on 01 676 7727.

 Choirs wishing to sing at Sunday Services in St Ann’s are asked to contact the Director of Music, Charles Marshall on (01) 676 7727 or firstname.lastname@example.org.